hikerguy1900/Circuit_Playground_Blinky_Blinky/README.md

     })
 ```
 ## Step 6
-To the right you should see your lights blinking.
-This is our
+To the right you should see a picture of a Circuit Playground
-simulator.
-Use the left most button to stop and start the
+Express.
+The lights should be blinking just as your program
+instructed them to.
+This is called a simulator.
+Running your
+program in the simulator is a great way to test it.

+## Step 7
+Below the picture of the Circuit Playground Express
+is a row of gray buttons.
+The left most button stops or
-simulator.
+starts the simulator.
 Give it a try.

-## Step 7
+## Step 8
-Running your program in the simulator is a great way to test it.
 We can even use the simulator to see which block is running.
-To do
-this enable Slow-Mo mode by click on the Snail icon below the
+To do this enable, "Slow-Mo", mode by click on the Snail icon
-Circuit Playground picture.
-The yellow outline shows you which
+The yellow outline shows you which block of your programming
-block of your programming is active.
+is active.

-## Step 8
-Now that we've seen our program working in the simulator let's
-download it to the Circuit Playground.

 ## Step 9
+Now that we've seen your program working in the simulator let's
+download it to the Circuit Playground Express.

+## Step 10
 Click the big Download button and remember where your computer
 downloaded the file to.
 Follow the instructions that pop-up to
 put the program onto your Circuit Playground Expresss.